ymxlzgy/ymxlzgy-academic/content/publication_example/index.md

 ---
-title: "An example conference paper"
+title: "FlowMOT: 3D Multi-Object Tracking by Scene Flow Association"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- Guangyao Zhai
-- Robert Ford
+- Xin Kong

 # Author notes (optional)
 author_notes: